Features

 distance_change ¶

-returns unsigned distance moved by point from previous frame to current frame, for each frame
+Return unsigned distance moved by point from previous to current frame, per frame.

 >>> from py3r.behaviour.util.docdata import data_path